NEONScience/NEON-Data-Skills/tutorials/teaching-modules/disturb-events-co13/COOP-NEIS-Precipitation-In-R.Rmd

 ---
 syncID: 53641e3826d3401abc682d5896010539
-title: "Data Activity: Visualize Precipitation Data in R to Better Understand the 2013 Colorado Floods"
+title: Data Activity: Visualize Precipitation Data in R to Better Understand the 2013 Colorado Floods
-description: "This lesson walks through the steps need to download and visualize precipitation data in R to better understand the drivers and impacts of the 2013 Colorado floods."
+description: This lesson walks through the steps need to download and visualize precipitation data in R to better understand the drivers and impacts of the 2013 Colorado floods.
 dateCreated: 2016-05-18
 authors: Megan A. Jones, Leah A. Wasser, Mariela Perignon
 contributors: